Aliens Are Trapped On Their Own Planets, That’s Why They Haven’t Come To Visit Us, Say European Astronomers

 Aliens haven’t visited Earth because they’re trapped by gravity on their own planets – or at least, that’s the conclusion reached by a coalition of European astronomers.

 As Cordis reports, scientists have long been looking for, and finding, so-called “exoplanets” – that is, planets outside of our known solar system.
-To date, they’ve found about two thousand, according to Sun.org.
+To date, they’ve found about 2,000, according to Sun.org.
 Of course, many of them are inhospitable to life, being composed of gas, or being too close to, or too far away from, their own suns to be in the so-called “Goldilocks zone” where life is possible.

 Of the ones that are both solid and in the Goldilocks zone, however, there’s another problem: they’re too big.
 Specifically, they’re larger than Earth, and indeed, some are believed to be the size of Jupiter (the largest planet in our own solar system) or even bigger.